vladimir-ionita/custom-ios-player/README.md

 The task for this project was to build an iOS application that would show up to 6 live cameras on the same screen, streaming through Gstreamer Data Protocol (GDP from here on).
 In simpler words, a video surveillance application.

 ## Task Analysis
-The iOS SDK offers two solutions for managing the playback of a video, be it from a file or from a network stream.
+The iOS SDK offers two solutions for managing the playback of a video, be it from a file or a network stream.
 1. The first and the most straightforward solution is the MPMoviePlayerController.
 This is a great player, but it has some drawbacks:
 - you can't customize its frame size for iPhone;
 - only one stream can be played at a time;
 - it doesn't have support for Gstreamer.
 2. The second solution is the AVPlayer.
-It is more advanced, a bit more complex and requires more effort to use.
+It is more advanced, a bit more complex, and requires more effort to use.
 From Apple documentation, it can be noted that, indeed, this player can have multiple instances playing different sources at the same time, and every instance can have its custom size.
 It seems the only problem would be the support for GDP.

 ###  AVPlayer
 Testing the AVPlayer went quite good, at the beginning.
-It worked perfectly with 2, 3 and 4 streams, the device could handle it with no big troubles and no significant increase in CPU and RAM usage.
-The tests were performed on an iPhone 3GS, an iPhone 4 and an iPad.
+It worked perfectly with 2, 3, and 4 streams, the device could handle it with no big troubles and no significant increase in CPU and RAM usage.
+The tests were performed on an iPhone 3GS, an iPhone 4, and an iPad.

 But there was no way I could make it work with 5 or 6 streams.
 Only 4 of them would start, randomly.
 Two streams kept missing every time.